kghite/ExercisesInC/reflections/reflection1.md

 ### Question
 Based off of ThinkOS Chapter 2 areas not covered by the reading questions:

-Why are two unwanted interactions that could occur if procceses were not isolated in a system?
-What are three capabilities required in an operating system with isolated processes?
+What are two unwanted interactions that could occur if procceses were not isolated in a system?
+What are three capabilities found in an operating system with isolated processes?

 ### Solution